 Modern ETL Tools for Beginners

-Certainly, anyone who thinks ETL systems are only for large companies is mistaken.
+Certainly, anyone who thinks ETL systems are only for large companies is wrong.
 Today, there are several modern cloud solutions that are also targeting SMBs.
 For instance, Stitch, a modern ETL service launched in 2016.
 And promises an easy entry into the world of automated data integration.
 Its goal is to enable companies to provide data for data analysts and specialized departments within days instead of weeks.

 Over 80 online services are supported as data sources.
 Including marketing tools such as Google Analytics, Marketo, and Mixpanel.
 As well as productivity apps such as Jira and Trello, and time tracking tools like Harvest.